Go back to all articles

 Those who have worked with LoadRunner Analysis know about the granularity parameter.
 Of course, many users expect that the parameter influences the graph’s generation.
 Unfortunately, it doesn’t work this way.

 The global parameter value determines the data aggregation precision for the Summary Report.
 The graphs are generated based on the Summary Report.
-Graph granularity value is set by a local filter and can’t be smaller than the global granularity value.
+A local filter sets graph granularity value and can’t be smaller than the global granularity value.

 We’ve checked how granularity influences the Summary Report: